libprima/prima/README.md

 #### Other languages

-- Interfaces for other languages will be available later.
+- Interfaces for using the modern Fortran implementation under other languages will be available later.
 - Given the **modern** Fortran version, **native implementations** in other languages become **much easier**, because we now have a structured and modularized implementation as a reference.
 My team will implement the methods in other languages in this way.